 Md Mustafizur Rahman

-Md Mustafizur Rahman is a first year PhD student at the School of Information, University of Texas at Austin.
-He is interested in Deep Learning and its applications to Information Retrieval, Natural Language Processing, Text Data Analysis and Crowd Computing.
+Md Mustafizur Rahman is a third year PhD student at the School of Information, University of Texas at Austin.
+He is interested in Information Retrieval and Machine Learning.
 Dr. Matthew Lease is his PhD supervisor.
 Before joining iSchool, he completed his Masters in Computer Science from the University of Virginia.

 Degrees: Masters in Computer Science, 2016, University of Virginia, Virginia, USA, M.Sc. in Computer Science & Engineering, 2013, Bangladesh University of Engineering & Technology (BUET), Dhaka, Bangladesh, B.Sc. in Computer Science & Engineering, 2011, Bangladesh University of Engineering & Technology (BUET), Dhaka, Bangladesh

-Committee: Matthew Lease (Chair), Unmil P. Karadkar, Edison Thomaz
+Committee: Matthew Lease (Chair), Unmil P. Karadkar, James Howison

 Degrees: B.A. in Comparative Literature, 2006, University of Georgia; M.A. in Comparative Literature, 2012, University of Georgia